Granite Worktops Cost

 • Additional costs you may need to add to your budget

-Upgrading your home’s kitchen or bathroom is a great way to boost its value, but it can be an expensive project.
-One simple change can make all the difference, though: switching up your old worktops for granite.
+Upgrading to granite worktops is a great way to boost your home's value, but it can also be an expensive project.
+However, one simple change can make all the difference, though: switching up your old worktops for granite.

-Granite is a premium material that makes for durable, visually striking worktops in your home’s kitchen or bathroom.
-Growing in popularity over the years owing to its natural beauty, granite boasts longevity and heat-resistant properties, helping to make it a top choice among homeowners—despite its higher cost.
+Granite is a premium material that makes for a durable and visually striking worktop in your kitchen or bathroom.
+Growing in popularity over the years owing to its natural beauty, granite worktops boast longevity and heat-resistant properties, helping to make it a top choice among homeowners - despite the higher price.

-If you’re thinking about updating your home’s bathroom, kitchen, or maybe even both, this article will look at granite worktop prices and walk you through granite worktop installation so you’re clued up when the time comes to start your project.
+If you’re thinking about updating your home’s bathroom, kitchen, or maybe even both, this article will look at granite worktop prices and walk you through granite worktop installation so you’re ready for when the time comes to get started on your project.

-If you need a quote to install a granite worktop, we also have a range of kitchen specialists that would be happy to.
+If you need a quote to install a granite worktop, we also have a range of kitchen specialists that would be happy to help.

 Let’s get into it.